iannbing/hello-tree-view-menu/README.md

 | key     | a unique key that represent this node                                                   | string     | -              |
 | index   | a number that defines the order of the nodes in the same level                          | number     | -              |
 | nodes   | \[optional\] a node without this property means that it is the last child of its branch | TreeNode[] | -              |

+## To-Do

+- Make each node expandable: Currently the whole tree is expanded by default.
+Next step is to enable user to toggle per node.